-Human Language Technology is a track in the two-year Research Master in Linguistics, specialization of the Humanities Research Master at VU Amsterdam.
-More details on the: Programme, Admission and Application.
+Human Language Technology is a track in the two-year Humanities Research Master in Linguistics at VU Amsterdam by CLTL.

-Human Language technology is a rapidly developing research field.
-In current Humanities research, a firm background in language technology is extremely valuable for manipulating large datasets.
-The Computational Lexicology and Terminology Lab (CLTL) offers a specialization in the research master Humanities in which students are trained in human language technology.
+Human Language technology or Natural Language Processing is a rapidly developing research field.
+In current Humanities research, a firm background in language technology is extremely valuable for modelling Big (!) datasets.
+The Computational Lexicology and Terminology Lab (CLTL) offers a specialization in the research master Humanities in which students are trained in human language technology and natural language processing.
 A human language technology expert has knowledge of technology as used in computer applications (e.g. search engines) and of relevant linguistic theories.
+Students finish the program by carrying our research for a final thesis project.
+Such a project can either be carried out with a company our be embedded in ongoing research at our lab.
+If you are interested in what kinds of projects our students carry out at the end of their studies, please have a look at completed and ongoing theses projects and browse the list of available thesis topics.

 WHY STUDY AT VU AMSTERDAM?